Otter calls for task force to focus on higher education

-Gov. Butch Otter will convene a task force on Idaho higher education similar to the one he started nearly five year ago for public education.
+Gov. Butch Otter said Friday he will convene a task force on Idaho higher education, modeled on a task force he started nearly five year ago credited with finding a long-range, bipartisan consensus on K-12 education.

 Linda Clark, former West Ada School District superintendent and a State Board of Eduction member, and Bob Lokken, CEO of White Cloud Analytics, will co-chair.
-Both were part of the public school task force.
+Both served on the public school task force.

 “This is a wonderful opportunity for us to take a long look at the second part of that system,” Clark said.